Saint John the Baptist Parish Church (Calamba): History

 Jesuit Missionaries in 1757 purchased a big portion of land called Hacienda de San Juan for their missions but the parish was only established in 1779 by the Franciscan friars upon gaining independence from the parochial church of Cabuyao (formerly known as Tabuco).
 The stone church was originally built in 1859 but destroyed on February 12, 1945, during the Second World War.
 The reconstruction of the church of Calamba was headed by Eliseo Dimaculangan.
-The original altar was burned in 1862 but immediately rebuilt by Leoncio Lopez.
+The original altar was burned in 1862, which destroyed parish records except for burial records, but immediately rebuilt by Leoncio Lopez.
 The first Filipino priest, Angel Villaruz, served the longest in this church for 43 years since 1901.

 Features

 The church of Calamba is a stone church built under the Baroque style.
 It has several stained glasses, two of which are in the church entrance depicting Saint Dominic and San Lorenzo Ruiz.
 Other stained windows depicts the seven holy sacraments of the church such as baptism, reconciliation, confirmation and among others.